danielabar/meblog/src/markdown/rails-slack-app-part1.md

 Feel free to jump to a specific part of interest using the links above or follow along sequentially for a comprehensive understanding of building a Slack app with Rails.

 This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
-It's also assumed the reader has used Slack as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.
+It's also assumed the reader has used [Slack](https://slack.com/) as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.

-Now, let's get started with Part 1, where we'll set up a new Rails app and implement OAuth for authenticating with Slack.

 ## Introducing Retro Pulse

 Before getting into the technical details, let's take a look at the app we'll be building: Retro Pulse.
-The idea is to improve the agile retrospective process.
+This app aims to improve the agile retrospective process.
 Normally a retrospective meeting is booked at the end of a sprint and everyone who contributed to the project is asked to provide their feedback such as what the team should keep on doing, what they should stop doing, and something new to try for the next sprint.
-But sometimes the sprints can get so hectic, its hard to remember at the end everything that happened, and so, valuable feedback can be lost.
+But sometimes the sprints can get so hectic, its hard to remember at the end everything that happened and valuable feedback can be lost.

-Wouldn't it be nice if a retrospective board could be opened at the beginning of a sprint with a Slack slash command like this:
+Wouldn't it be nice if a retrospective board could be opened at the beginning of a sprint with a Slack [slash command](https://slack.com/help/articles/360057554553-Use-shortcuts-to-take-actions-in-Slack) like this:

 ![slack app demo retro open slash hint](../images/slack-app-demo-retro-open-slash-hint.png "slack app demo retro open slash hint")